Kilemonn/Duplicate-File-Remover/README.md

 You can get application usage by using `-h` or `--help`.

 E.g.
-> ./Duplicate-File-Remover.exe -i input/directory/1 -i input/directory/2 -o output/directory
+> Duplicate-File-Remover.exe -i input/directory/1 -i input/directory/2 -o output/directory

-## Installation

-This application can be installed onto the command line with the following command:
-> go install github.com/Kilemonn/Duplicate-File-Remover@latest

 ## Example